TusharThapliyal/stone-paper-scissor-/README.md

 # stone-paper-scissor-
-this repository has a programe for a simple stone paper scissor game
+this repository has a programe for a simple stone paper scissor game written in java.